+What is a typhoon?
 In the Western Pacific, hurricane-equivalent tropical cyclones are called typhoons.

 Depending on where they are located in this basin, they can be monitored by the China Meteorological Administration, the Hong Kong Observatory, the Japan Meteorological Agency or PAGASA in the Philippines.

-In addition to the national meteorological services of each country, the United States’ Joint Typhoon Warning Center, headquartered in Pearl Harbor, Hawaii, also monitors the Western Pacific Basin to help protect U.S. military bases jointly operated with other countries, as well as any military ships or aircraft that might be in harm’s way.
+In addition to the national meteorological services of each country, the U.S.'s Joint Typhoon Warning Center, headquartered in Pearl Harbor, Hawaii, also monitors the Western Pacific Basin to help protect U.S. military bases jointly operated with other countries, as well as any military ships or aircraft that might be in harm’s way.

-The JTWC refers to a typhoon with maximum sustained winds of 150 mph or greater as a super typhoon.
+The JTWC refers to a typhoon with maximum sustained winds of 150 mph or higher as a super typhoon.
 That’s the equivalent of a high-end Category 4 or Category 5 hurricane on the Saffir-Simpson Hurricane Wind Scale.

 3. Cyclonic storm: Northern Indian Ocean

+What is a cyclonic storm?
 Tropical cyclones in the Northern Indian Ocean, which consists of the Arabian Sea and the Bay of Bengal, are called cyclonic storms once their winds reach 39 mph, equivalent to a tropical storm in the Atlantic.
 At 55 mph, they become severe cyclonic storms, and at 74 mph, they are called very severe cyclonic storms – equivalent to a Category 1 hurricane on the Saffir-Simpson Hurricane Wind Scale.
 From there, the storm is called an extremely severe cyclonic storm at 104 mph and a super cyclonic storm at 138 mph.

 All cyclonic storms in the Northern Indian Ocean are monitored by the India Meteorological Department, as well as the JTWC for any U.S. interests in the region.